aws-samples/aws-blockchain-node-runners/lib/bsc/README.md

 > - *View BNB service configuration*
 >   - `cat /etc/systemd/system/bsc.service`

-5. Where can I find more infromation about BSC RPC API?
+5. Where can I find more infromation about BNB RPC API?

 Please refer to more [JSON-RPC API METHODS](https://ethereum.org/en/developers/docs/apis/json-rpc/#json-rpc-methods).
 The following are some commonly used API methods:
    - eth_blockNumber